 Installation takes place after the slab joints are cut to the proper width and depth.
 Our installation team will crack-chase the joints regardless of age in order to leave the joint with a fresh cut for our polyurea to adhere too.
 Next, we apply a stain prevention film 3 inches left and right of the joint opening with an expectation of polyurea overflow of a ½ inch on either side.
 Upon completion of this step, we are ready to install the polyurea into the slab joint.
 Using a specialty 10-gallon polyurea mixing pump we add both hardeners on one side and polyol to the other.
 A special mixing pump draws from both A and B hoppers to mix the polyurea activating the curing.
 Upon curing our team razor off the overflow which results in a flush clean slab joint.

-If your slab is getting up there in age you may have already seen visible signs of damaged joint sections.
-These sections can deteriorate over time with forklift, cart, and vehicle traffic.
-In addition, slab movement can cause joint sections to expand beyond their tensile strength (10%-12%) causing a gap.
-Not only is this unpleasing to the eye it is a major liability with customers and employees walking over these sections.
-Our team offers joint section repair which can bring your joint section back in most cases stronger than it was new.
+If your slab is getting up there in age, you may have already seen visible signs of damaged joint sections.
+These sections can deteriorate over time with a forklift, cart, and vehicle traffic.
+In addition, slab movement can cause joint sections to expand beyond their tensile strength (10%-12%), causing a gap.
+Not only is this unpleasing to the eye, but it is also a major liability with customers and employees walking over these sections.
+Our team offers joint section repair which can bring your joint section back, and in many cases, even stronger than it was brand new.

-Installation begins with saw cutting back on both sides at minimum 1 inch with the depth of the joint.
-Upon removal of the damaged joint section we clean and prep the area for the replacement product.
-Our certified installers then mix the joint section repair material and pour to level ground.
-Upon completion we let the product cure overnight to return and cut a new fresh expansion joint using the width and depth specified using the original specs.
+Installation begins with a saw cutting back on both sides at a minimum of 1 inch with the depth of the joint.
+Upon removal of the damaged joint section, we clean and prep the area for the replacement product.
+Our certified installers then mix the joint section repair material and pour it to level ground.
+Upon completion, we let the product cure overnight to return and cut a new fresh expansion joint using the width and depth specified using the original specs.
 The final step is to install polyurea into the newly cut expansion joint.

-Over the life of a concrete slab, the surface will experience wear and tear.
-This leads to spalling and cracks to form.
-At these stages liability increases which may lead to a slip and fall.
-Our professionals are certified to repair these surface defects using the latest in industry leading products.
+Throughout the life of a concrete slab, the surface will experience wear and tear.
+This leads to spalling and cracks.
+At these stages, liability increases, which may lead to a slip and fall.
+Our professionals are certified to repair these surface defects using the latest in industry-leading products.